But really...what's it like to work with me?!

 What if my schedule is inconsistent?

-• I am very intentional about managing my caseload so that I can serve my clients in a way that works for them.
-This is why I offer brief therapy appointments in addition to long-term therapy slots.
+I am very intentional about managing my caseload so that I can serve my clients in a way that works for them.
+This is why I am so passionate about therapy intensives.

 Do I have to talk about my trauma?